myrrlyn/oeuvre/orcish-colonies-iliac-hinterlands.md

 - orcs
 - worldbuilding
 - topic of the week
+about: >
+  I wrote this as an entry for an /r/teslore Topic of the Week challenge.
+  Despite appearances and some speculation to the contrary, this was an entirely original piece not in the works prior to said challenge being posted.
+That said, it is based partly on work I had been doing for my *Orsinium Novum* project, which at this rate will probably never see the light of day.

+  I’ve unofficially adopted the pseudonym “Anaximander”as my in-universe scholarly persona.
+Anaximander is an Imperial Geographic Society scholar, and I do my best to keep him from being an Orc fanboy despite my own leanings.
+  He’s somewhat like an anthropologist, in that he finds Orcish culture interesting to study, but he absolutely wouldn’t go native.
 ---

 Orcs have long been sighted in the wilderness surrounding the Iliac Bay,